artysta/duolingo/README.md

     https://artysta-cloud.vercel.app/api/duolingo/statistics?user=your_user_name&fields=field_1,field_2,field_3,field_4

-The `user` query parameter is require.
+The `user` query parameter is required.
 At the moment only 4 fields are supported: `streak`, `totalXp`, `totalCrowns`, `learningLanguage`.
 Fields in the URL query should be separated by comma.
 You have to provide at least 1 `field` in the query.

 For example, below you can find a valid URL for my Duolingo user: